BranniganLab/nougat/README.md

 - leaflet/bilayer thickness
 - mean curvature
 - gaussian curvature

-It will then generate averages across the trajectory, and output its findings in .dat, .npy, and .pdf files.
+nougat.py will then generate averages across the trajectory, and output its findings in .dat, .npy, and .pdf files.
 A pdb file will also be created, allowing the user to explore the average membrane surfaces in 3D in VMD.

 ## How To Use Nougat: